Search

 (b).
 Constant efficiency curves:-

-The iso-efficiency curves facilitate direct determination of the range of operations of a pump with particular efficiency.
+The iso-efficiency curves facilitate the direct determination of the range of operations of a pump with particular efficiency.

 (c).
 Constant head and constant discharge curves:-